greg-raven/Impeachment-Chronicles/_posts/2015-12-15-trump-is-going-to-break-your-heart.md

 ---
-title: 'Trump is going to break your heart'
+title: "Trump is going to break your heart"
 layout: post
 author:
 - Kurt Schlichter